“A hopeful book about the potential for human progress when we work off facts rather than our inherent biases.”

 But answering them ‘factfully’ is hard.
 So hard in fact, that because of our internal biases we get them wrong more often than not.

-This event is presented in partnership with Auckland Writers Festival, Byron Writers Festival and State Library of Queensland.
+This event is by the UNSW Centre for Ideas in partnership with Auckland Writers Festival, Byron Writers Festival and State Library of Queensland.

 Sydney Town Hall’s accessible entrance is via the Druitt St (opposite the Queen Victoria Building).
 Accessible unisex toilet facilities are available on each publicly accessible floor of the building.
 If you require assistance when visiting the building, please contact Sydney Town Hall to discuss your requirements on 02 9265 9282.

-To discuss your access requirements and to book any access services, please call the UNSW Centre for Ideas on 02 9385 0000 or email email@example.com.
+To discuss your access requirements and to book any access services, please call the Centre for Ideas on 02 9385 1000 or email email@example.com.

 Anna Rosling Rönnlund holds a Master’s Degree in Sociology and a Bachelor’s Degree in Photography.